tocco/tocco-docs/framework/configuration/entities-relations.rst

 remote-field-new-button (*true*, false)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If remotefields with the target equals this entity had the create button displayed per default or not
+Defines whether remotefields with the target equals this entity have the create button displayed per default or not.

 session-only (true, *false*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^